aebergl/MatSurv/README.md

 * 'CensorLineWidth': Scalar defining the linewith of the censored ticks (default: 2)

-* 'CensorLineLength':Scalar defining the length of the censored ticks (Default: 0.02)
+* 'CensorLineLength': Scalar defining the length of the censored ticks (Default: 0.02)

 * 'CensorLineColor': Text string defining color of censor ticks. 'same gives the same colors as the lines while 'k' would make them black (Default: 'same')

 * 'Xstep': Scalar defining the X tick step length.
   (defaut: automatic)

-* 'XTicks': Vector defining the position of the X-tick marks (Default: 16)
+* 'XTicks': Vector defining the position of the X-tick marks (Default: automatic)

 * 'XMinorTick': Scalar defining the number of minor ticks between major X ticks (Default: 1)